Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 iii.
 Company follows accounting practice of recognizing revenue on the basis percentage completion method.

-Company being an EPC contractor raises claims / arbitration money with its principals / Customers for the
+Company being an EPC contractor raises claims / arbitration money with its principals / Customers for

-determined by the internal team of the Company.
+value determined by the internal team of the Company.
+Though, these claims are not acknowledged by

-uncertified in nature is being classified as a work in progress.
-The said claims though classified under WIP
+in progress.
+The said claims though classified under WIP (Current Asset) are subject to uncertainty as to

-on the Clients based on the terms and conditions implicit in the Engineering & Construction Contracts in
+Crore represents various claims raised on the Clients based on the terms and conditions implicit in the

-of time.
-These claims are mainly in respect of cost over run arising due to suspension of work, client delay,
+which are overdue for a substantial period of time.
+These claims are mainly in respect of cost over run

-changes in scope of work, deviation in design and other factors for which company is at various stages of
+and other factors for which Company is at various stages of negotiation/ discussion with the clients or

-arbitrations (which are at various stages) , litigations and on legal opinion / past experience with respect to
+litigations and on legal opinion / past experience with respect to such claims, management is of the view

 iv.
 Fixed Asset register is still under compilation to have proper records showing full particulars, including